A Mental Health Guide for Mothers of Multiples

 An Evidence-Based Overview of Increased Risk

-Quantitative studies consistently show that parenting multiples is a significant risk factor for poorer mental health outcomes.
-A comprehensive systematic review and meta-analysis found that mothers of twins have statistically significant higher scores for both depression (with a Cohen's d effect size of 0.16) and anxiety (with a Cohen's d of 0.28) when compared to mothers of singletons.
-This clinical finding is corroborated by large-scale survey data.
-One study from Johns Hopkins University, for example, found that 19 percent of mothers of multiples reported moderate to severe depressive symptoms nine months after giving birth, compared to 16 percent of mothers of singletons.
-Another global survey of over 1.1 million mothers found a similar disparity, with 11.3% of twin mothers reporting postpartum depression symptoms compared with 8.3% of singleton mothers.
-While these percentage point differences may seem modest, they represent thousands of women experiencing significant distress and underscore a consistent, measurable pattern of increased risk across large populations.
-The consensus across most investigations is that parents of multiples experience heightened symptoms of depression, anxiety, and parenting stress.
+Quantitative studies consistently show that parenting multiples is a significant risk factor for poorer mental health.
+A comprehensive systematic review and meta-analysis found that mothers of twins have statistically higher scores for both depression and anxiety when compared to mothers of singletons.
+One study from Johns Hopkins University found that 19% of mothers of multiples reported moderate to severe depressive symptoms nine months after giving birth, compared to 16% of mothers of singletons.
+Another global survey of over 1.1 million mothers found a similar gap: 11.3% of twin mothers reported postpartum depression symptoms, compared with 8.3% of singleton mothers.

 The Constellation of Risks: Beyond Postpartum Depression (PPD)